Home

 Mellotron used:

 Emerging from the ashes of the equally obscure Penny Wise, who released a handful of singles in the late '60s, Amsterdam were another 45s-only Dutch outfit, Lucy, Lucy being their second release of 1970, going by its catalogue number.
-It's a pretty drippy effort, frankly, easily outclassed by its organ-led instrumental flip, Double Piet, Peen and Willy.
+It's a pretty drippy effort, frankly, easily outclassed by its organ-led instrumental flip, Double Piet, Peen And Willy.
 It was included on an undated Philips LP, presumably around the mid-to-late '70s, Indian Pipe, a useful (if incomplete) compilation of both sides of five of the band's singles, dating from 1970-73, better efforts including Julie Come Back and Let Your Body Be Strong; basically, the rockier material, unsurprisingly.

 An unknown musician plays that well-used Phonogram Studios' M300 Mellotron on Lucy, Lucy, barely distinguishable from real strings, until a skronky, obviously Mellotron-generated chord comes leaping out of your speakers.
 Do you need to hear this?
 Not really, no.